MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_windows_server.md

 # Windows Containers on Windows Server

-The exercise will walk through a basic deployment and use of the Windows container feature.
-After completion, you will have installed the container role, and deployed a simple Windows Server container.
+This exercise will walk through basic deployment and use of the Windows container feature.
+After completion, you will have installed the container role and have deployed a simple Windows Server container.
 Before starting this quick start, familiarize yourself with basic container concepts and terminology.
-This information can be found on the [Quick Start Introduction](./quick_start.md).
+This information can be found in the [Quick Start Introduction](./quick_start.md).

 Prerequisites: